North Dakota Arrest Records & Warrant Search

 As opposed to this, arrest records will be called for when a person wants to apply for adoption or immigration and even when seeking employment in certain commercial sectors such as health care, nursing, education, etc. These investigations can be conducted on the basis of fingerprints or personal identifiers.
 In terms of the latter, more than one search factor is used to bring back accurate results.

 How is an inquiry on active warrants and arrest records from North Dakota conducted?

-In North Dakota arrest records can only be supplied by the Bureau of Criminal Investigation (BCI).
-This agency collects information on all crimes, suspects, convicts, active warrants, court dispositions and sentencing, etc from the local law enforcement and judicial establishments.
+In North Dakota, the Bureau of Criminal Investigation (BCI) can only supply arrest records.
+This agency collects information on all crimes, suspects, convicts, active warrants, court dispositions, sentencing, etc., from the local law enforcement and judicial establishments.
 This data is stored on a central CHRI (Crime History Records and Information) repository.

 What are arrest warrants?

 Rule 4 of North Dakota Court Procedures states that a magistrate is legally bound to issue an arrest warrant if a complaint is filed in court through which this determination can be made with reasonable certainty that a crime did occur and that the evidence points to the involvement of a certain individual in it.
 Active warrants from North Dakota are issued to police officers who are put in charge of their execution.

 The sheriff’s office is also responsible for filing the complaint, which eventually leads to the release of the arrest warrant.
 This is done at the completion of a criminal investigation.
 It should be understood here that although ND outstanding warrants are frequently sought in felonious matters, cops are allowed to make arrests in such cases even without resorting to the use of a court issued order.